noahm/Userscripts/gwj/readme.md

 A collection of scripts for enhancing the forum experience on [GamersWithJobs.com](http://www.gamerswithjobs.com/) written by me (Cathadan) and others as credited in each file.

-See also: https://github.com/noahm/dark-gwj (Userstyle for use with [Stylish](https://userstyles.org/))
+See also: https://github.com/noahm/dark-gwj (dark theme for use with [Stylish](https://userstyles.org/))

 ## Scripts